Home Grief and Loss How to Write a Tribute for Grandmother

 You could speak to how she guided your growth by gifting you with special books from which you learned so much, or how she was the only one who encouraged your dream of pursuing music.
 Sharing those personal times will help you and others remember Grandma in the best way possible.
 It will also ensure those lessons are passed on to others.

 Grandmother had friends, of course.
 But few would know her as well as her grandchildren.
-Maybe she grew up poor and deprived and pulled herself up.
+Maybe she grew up poor and deprived and rose from very little.
 Maybe she loved romantic movies.
 There might have been a book she read over and over.
 Perhaps she volunteered each week for a charity but never talked about it.

 Tell your audience what made her different from everyone else.
 Highlight her uniqueness.
 These are the tales that will keep her alive forever – her thoughts, strengths, habits, weaknesses, and personal foibles will be remembered by all who loved her.